 She is active locally to nationally.
 Among her initiatives include: serving on the board of the National Association of Hispanic Publications; spearheading the development of plans for a multipurpose Hispanic Cultural Center in Lubbock.
 She was at the forefront of the development and planning of the North University Gateway on 3rd and University.
 She was instrumental in the development research of the North Lubbock Mercado Initiative Charrette.

 She successfully led the effort to name a street after, an American hero, Cesar E. Chavez in Lubbock.
 More recently.
 She authored the narrative for the first State Historical Marker recognizing Migrant Labor Camps of Lubbock and is now working on a historical narrative and State marker marking the 100-year anniversary of St. Joseph's Church, Lubbock's first Hispanic Catholic Church.
 Christy uses history, and photography to build awareness about the contributions of Latinos to Lubbock, and has taken over 20,000 photos that she believes will be a useful tool to showcase Hispanic contributions in and of Lubbock history.

 She is the founder of Los Hermanos Familia, a nonprofit organization whose objective is “Strengthening Families, Building Community”.
 She created events that draw thousands of families and individuals including the “Vamos a Pescar, Let’s Go Fishing,” event which has become one of the largest free fishing events in Texas, and last year drew over 4,000 participants; the Adelante Awards that recognizes men in the community, to name a few.

-Her most significant achievement is being the mother of Amaris Garcia, who graduated from Texas Tech University May 2014, and is now pursuing an MBA.
+Her most significant achievement is being the mother of Amaris Garcia, who graduated from Texas Tech University in May 2014, with a Bachelor of Arts double degree in Public Relations and Marketing; and graduated from Wayland Baptist University with an MBA.